AndyFul/Run-By-Smartscreen/README.md

 #Run-By-Smartscreen

 'Run By Smartscreen' is a very simple idea to open new files with SmartScreen check using right click Explorer context menu.
-It covers in a smart way file opening in the User Space ( = everything outside C:\Windows, C:\Program Files, C:\Program Files (x86)), that is welcome because dropping files to the User Space is not guarded by UAC.
+It covers in a smart way file opening in the User Space ( = everything outside 'C:\Windows', 'C:\Program File's, 'C:\Program Files (x86)'), that is welcome because dropping files to the User Space is not guarded by UAC.

 Why the SmartScreen?